mycargus/pact-wiki/Best-practices.md

 1. Keep your isolated, exact match tests.
 These will make sure that you're mapping the right data from your domain objects into your requests.
 2. For the integration tests, use loose, [type based matching][type-based-matching] for the requests to avoid brittleness, and pull out the setup into a method that can be shared between tests so that you do not end up with a million interactions to verify (this will help because the interactions collection in the Pact acts like a set, and discards exact duplicates).

+If you don't care about verifying your interactions, you could use something like Webmock for your integrated tests, and use shared fixtures for requests/responses between these tests and the Pact tests to ensure that you have some level of verification happening.

 #### Make the latest pact available to the provider via a URL

 See [Sharing pacts between consumer and provider](Sharing-pacts-between-consumer-and-provider) for options to implement this.